Diabetes is usually associated with high blood sugar levels, taking insulin injections, and not being able to eat sweets.

-Take note: When people with type 1 diabetes take the Manna Blood Sugar Support supplement in conjunction with their insulin, they might need to reduce the amount of insulin injected.
+Note: When people with type 1 diabetes take the Manna Blood Sugar Support supplement in conjunction with their insulin, they might need to reduce the amount of insulin injected.
 Talk to your healthcare provider before making adjustments to insulin dosage.

-Myth No. 2: People with diabetes cannot eat sugar
+Misconception 2: People with diabetes cannot eat sugar

 The diet for a person with diabetes is similar to the heart-healthy diet, which includes fruits and other sugars in a healthy quantity along with vegetables, lean meats and whole grains.

-Myth No. 3: Insulin is the last treatment for diabetes
+Misconception 3: Insulin is the last treatment for diabetes

-Follow a healthy diet, exercise and take the Manna Blood Sugar Support supplement with each meal to minimize the use of insulin, have better blood sugar control and prevent any diabetic related health complications.
+Taking these with each meal helps to minimize the use of insulin, have better blood sugar control, and prevent any diabetic related health complications.

-Myth No. 4: Being out of control is part of diabetes
+Misconception 4: Being out of control is part of diabetes

 New treatments and technology have put the control of managing diabetes directly in the hands of the patient.
-While most people think its normal for glucose levels to jump around inconsistently, there are tools that allow doctors to match a treatment plan with each individual’s lifestyle.
+While most people think it’s normal for glucose levels to jump around inconsistently, there are tools that allow doctors to match a treatment plan with each individual’s lifestyle.

-Myth No. 5: Artificial sweeteners are better for you than sugar
+Misconception5: Artificial sweeteners are better for you than sugar

 This relates back to myth No. 2 and involves people trying to find ways to satisfy their sweet tooth while still (mistakenly) avoiding sugars altogether.